6.5% PayTM Fixed Deposit Scheme 2021 – Is PayTM FD Safe?

-PayTM Fixed Deposit Scheme – Is it Safe to invest?
+PayTM Fixed Deposit Scheme in 2021 – Is PayTM FD safe?

-Recently PayTM has launched Fixed Deposit Schemes for its subscribers.
-The PayTM FD Scheme says it offers 8% interest rates.
+PayTM offers Fixed Deposit Schemes for its subscribers.
+The PayTM FD earlier offered 8% and now it is reduced to 6.5% interest rates.
 Most of us already using PayTM and keep some money in PayTM all the time.
 PayTM would automatically shift your money to FD Scheme.
 Hence, understanding about the PayTM Fixed deposit scheme would help you get the most out of it or stay away from such FD scheme.
 What are the features of PayTM Fixed Deposit Scheme?
 How to open PayTM Fixed Deposit Scheme?
 What is PayTM fixed deposit minimum amount?
-Is it safe to opt for PayTM Fixed Deposit Schemes?
+Is PayTM FD Safe to invest?

 About PayTM Fixed Deposit Scheme

-Recently PayTM started offering fixed deposit schemes to its customers.
+PayTM offers fixed deposit schemes to its customers.
 As we all know that PayTM is also a payment bank, which is not allowed to provide services of conventional bank like accepting FD.
 Moreover, as per the guidelines issued by RBI, the aggregate balance of their customer’s account at the end of the day cannot exceed Rs 1 lakh.
 So, PayTM entered into partnership with IndusInd Bank Ltd. to open a fixed deposit account on your behalf if the amount in the account exceeds the limit.
 It is the most convenient, paper-free way of opening FD through mobile itself.
-Currently, it is accepting FD for 13 months at the interest rate of 8%.
+Currently, it is accepting FD for 12 months at the interest rate of 6.5%.